ajahne/blog/_drafts/2019-7-4-key-meetings-to-have-with-your-team.md

 **Purpose:** To better understand (and support) your direct report's motivations and career aspirations.

 **Brief Description:**
+Career conversations are ongoing discussions that help you identify your direct reports professional goals and the steps needed to achieve them.
+-	Twice a year
+-	Craft an 18 month plan
+-	Life story (past); Dreams (present); Career Action Plan

-While performance reviews are backward looking, career development conversations are forward facing.
+> Performance Reviews are backward looking, Career Development Conversations are forward facing.

-Have you ever wondered the following questions (and if not, you should!)
+Have you ever wondered the following questions about your direct report _(and if not, you should!)_?
-- what motivates you?
+- What motivates you?
-- what are some career goals you have?
+- What are some career goals you have?
-- what inspired you to enter this field?
+- What inspired you to enter this field?
+- What are your dreams?

-Once we understand what motivates our people and what their goals are; we can help them achieve them.
+Once we understand what motivates our people and what their goals are, we can work together to achieve them.

 But wait, I hear you saying, what if their career goals don't align with the position or the company's trajectory?
 Won't asking about these goals create dissonance between this person and the organization?